Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPortAudio-GetAudioData.md

 that the recording time of each recording has an upper bound then you can
 allocate an internal buffer of sufficient size and fetch the buffer all at once
 at the end of a recording.
-'ctsstarttime' this is an estimate of the system time (in seconds) when the very
+'cstarttime' this is an estimate of the system time (in seconds) when the very
 first sample of this recording was captured by the sound input of your hardware.
-This is only a rough estimate, not to be trusted down to the millisecond level,
+This is only to be trusted down to the millisecond level after former careful
-at least not without former careful calibration of your setup!
+calibration of your setup!